-Yes, in our new Divinguru® Beach Resort will be constructed in Nilaveli where we will offer accommodation and beach restaurant on site.
+From 15 March 2023 our new Divinguru® Beach Resort will be constructed in Nilaveli where we will offer accommodation and beach restaurant on site.
 You can book directly on our website your diving package with accommodation.
 For more details about pricing visit our Rates & Offers page.

 Is your resort family-friendly?